P-VS/MEHBfMRI/README.md

 This toolbox is based on the SPM12 slice timing correction tool.
 Please make sure SPM12 (freely downloadable from https://www.fil.ion.ucl.ac.uk/spm/) is properly installed and running in Matlab.

 Installation
-Coppy the folder MEHBfmri into the SPM12/toolbox folder.
+Copy these files in a folder MEHBfmri subfolder into the SPM12/toolbox folder.

 Launch the toolbox in SPMT12 -> BATCH -> SPM -> tools -> Multi echo & HyperBand.